confetti-framework/docs/digging-deeper/commands.md

 ### Your First Command

-To create a command in Confetti Framework, implement the `Command` interface:
+In Confetti Framework, each command implements the `Command` interface:

 ```go
 type Command interface {